n-pontes/rock-paper-scissors/README.md

 Project to create Rock Paper Scissors game using only HTML, CSS and Vanilla JS.

 ## First stage | Game in the browser console
-The benefits I got from this stage:
+The benefits I got from this stage: <br>
-Deepened knowledge of how functions work with each other.
+Deepened knowledge of how functions work with each other.<br>

 ## Second stage | Game with added UI
 The benefits I got from this stage: